-Earth Hour now inspires a global community with participation from 7,001 cities and towns across more than 150 countries and territories.
+Earth Hour now inspires a global community.
 For several years,

-The 2014 Earth Hour theme is “ Use Your Power to Make Change A Reality.”
-So, I’ve compiled a list of 10 ways you can use, or not use, your power to make change a reality.
-So when you turn off your lights for one hour on March 29, spend your time doing something on the list below:
+Here are 10 ways you can use, or not use, your power to make change a reality.
+So when you turn off your lights for one hour on March 28, spend your time doing something on the list below:

 - Host a dinner and/or game night by candlelight